ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 The key of the map entry corresponds to the name of the policy, while its value (including its type) is policy-specific.
 For instance, the `register_by` policy defines the maximum timestamp by which a Signed Statement can be registered, hence the associated value contains an unsigned integer.

-While this design ensures that all Verifiers get the same guarantee regardless of where a Transparent Statement is registered, its main downside is that it requires the Issuer to include the necessary policies in the Envelope when the Signed Statement is produced.
+While this design ensures that all Verifiers get the same guarantee regardless from which Service a Transparent Statement originates from, its main downside is that it requires the Issuer to include the necessary policies in the Envelope when the Signed Statement is produced.
 Furthermore, it makes it impossible to register the same Signed Statement on two different Transparency Services, if their required Registration Policies are incompatible.

 {:aside}